Saturday, November 24, 2018

 ‘Go my dear friend pigeon, give this to King Yayati,’ said Minister Veer.

 King Yayati read it carefully.
-Soon the news of mysterious land and lake started spreading.
-It reached the ears of goons, they reached the south of the kingdom.
-Minister Veer who was still there caught several wanted goons, whom he wanted to arrest since long.
+Soon, the news of the mysterious land and lake started spreading.
+It reached the ears of goons.
+They reached the south of the kingdom.
+Minister Veer, who was still there, caught several wanted goons he had tried to arrest for a long time.

 Minister Veer was praised for his bravery and wit.